Rentenmark: History

-The newly created Rentenmark replaced the old Papiermark.
+The newly created Rentenmark replaced the old Papiermark on 15 November.
 Because of the economic crisis in Germany after the First World War, there was no gold available to back the currency.
 Luther thus used Helfferich's idea of a currency backed by real goods.
 The new currency was backed by the land used for agriculture and business.
-This was mortgaged (Rente is a technical term for mortgage in German) to the tune of 3.2 billion Goldmarks, based on the 1913 wealth charge called Wehrbeitrag which had helped fund the German war effort from 1914 to 1918.
+This was mortgaged (Rente is a technical term for mortgage in German, but Rentner means pensioner) to the tune of 3.2 billion Goldmarks, based on the 1913 wealth charge called Wehrbeitrag which had helped fund the German war effort from 1914 to 1918.
 Notes worth RM 3.2 billion were issued.
 The Rentenmark was introduced at a rate of one Rentenmark to equal one trillion (1012) old marks, with an exchange rate of one United States dollar to equal 4.2 Rentenmarks.

 The Act creating the Rentenmark backed the currency by means of twice yearly payments on property, due in April and October, payable for five years.
 Although the Rentenmark was not initially legal tender, it was accepted by the population and its value was relatively stable.
-The Act prohibited the recently privatised Reichsbank from continuing to discounting bills and the inflation of the Papiermark immediately stopped.
+The Act prohibited the recently privatised Reichsbank from continuing to discount bills and the inflation of the Papiermark immediately stopped.
 The monetary policy spearheaded by Schacht at the Reichsbank and the fiscal policy of Finance Minister Hans Luther brought the period of hyperinflation in Germany to an end.
 The Reichsmark became the new legal tender on 30 August 1924, equal in value to the Rentenmark.
 This marked a return to a gold-backed currency in connection with the implementation of the Dawes Plan.
 The Rentenbank continued to exist after 1924 and the notes and coins continued to circulate.
 The last Rentenmark notes were valid until 1948.